fredrikaverpil/oiio-python/README.md

 - Install the wheel: `pip install ...`
 - From within Python, import OpenImageIO: `from oiio import OpenImageIO as oiio`

+See the `tests` folder for code examples used to test the built wheels' functionality.

 ## Notes

 - Official OpenImageIO repository at [OpenImageIO/oiio](https://github.com/OpenImageIO/oiio), note the `.travis.yml` and `appveyor.yml`